Download and print as a PDF (206kB pdf)

 Medicines

-Reactions usually occur after the first course and occur more quickly if the medicine is given by a line straight into a blood vessel.
+Reactions often occur after taking a medicine for the first time, and they happen faster if the medicine is injected directly into a vein.

-- Take extra care when preparing food to avoid cross-contamination.
+- Be cautious when preparing food to prevent cross-contamination.

 Insect stings